-Advocates from Voices Against Violence are available twenty-four hours a day, seven days a week to help survivors with any and all needs including seeking medical attention, reporting an assault and seeking emotional support.
-Voices Against Violence is our primary resource and we seek to connect survivors with an advocate as soon as possible.
-Contact Voices Against Violence at (603) 536-1659 for assistance.
+For incidents involving sexual assault, sexual harassment, stalking, and relationship violence, advocates from Voices Against Violence are available twenty-four hours a day, seven days a week.
+Advocates support clients with any and all needs including seeking medical attention, reporting an assault, and seeking emotional support.
+Voices Against Violence is our primary resource referral.
+We seek to connect individuals with a confidential advocate as soon as possible following a disclosure.
+Contact Voices Against Violence at (603) 536-5999 for assistance.
 Information about their services can be found at voicesagainstviolence.net

 This path focuses on physical healing.
-If an assault has occurred, you can visit these resources for immediate medical attention.
+If an assault has occurred, you can refer to these resources for immediate medical attention.

 Take care of your immediate personal safety

 Call 911 if you are in immediate danger

 Once your safety is assured, the university recommends that you contact Voices Against Violence.
 A Voices advocate can assist individuals who have been the victim of sexual assault in any of the areas below:

 - Emergency rape crisis treatment and emergency medical services, as well as the coordination of accompanying the victim to the hospital, police, court, etc. as requested.

 - Guide and support victims throughout the university conduct process and/or the criminal justice process, should the victim choose to pursue any of these courses of action.